By: Marilyn L. Davis

 However, looking at and identifying my negative aspects allowed me to label them and then find alternative thoughts, feelings, and actions to move me in the right direction.
 When I got over my initial embarrassment about my behaviors, I realized that counselors, doctors, sponsors, and accountability partners were not just pointing out my bad qualities but were relating as they had used the same behaviors.

-I found comfort that there were people who were no different than me; they had used drugs and alcohol and now they did not.
+I found comfort that there were people who were no different than me; they had used drugs and alcohol, and now they did not.

 More importantly, they were willing to share what worked for them to recover.
 I made several more decisions while in treatment.
+I would need to stop:

-Hope for Each of You
+My Hope for Each of You

 I hope that you are encouraged and motivated to get help for your addiction.
 We all took risks in our addiction; now we use that courage to recover.
 Let someone help you.
 I understand that you will feel exposed and vulnerable when you open up to people, but it is the beginning of healing.